 Just as understanding letter sounds is fundamental to the ability to read, so is knowing math facts the foundation to future math learning.
 That's why teachers in the primary and elementary grades spend so much time practicing and memorizing and drilling and timing students in basic addition, subtraction, multiplication, and division facts.
 Accuracy and speed are the goals.
 Work sheets and timed tests and games -- yes, games! -- are often the tools.

 Games -- relay races, card games, and computer games -- actively engage students as they reduce stress and make learning fun.
-This week, Education World offers you...
+Education World offers you...

 Math Facts Race

 This fun math race reinforces math facts in a very visual way.
 (Grades K-8)

 Adapt a traditional card game to practice math facts.
 (Grades K-8)

 Saved By the Bell